This article was first published March 2015, updated May 2020.

-The team over at Marketing Experiments have a mantra that says, “clarity trumps persuasion,” and they have the results to back it up.
+The team over at Marketing Experiments has a mantra that says, “Clarity trumps persuasion.”
+And they have the results to back it up.

-In a recent experiment, they increased the number of conversions by 200% merely by removing the extra elements and distracting offers from the page and focusing it on one simple conversion action.
+In a recent experiment, they increased the number of conversions by 200%, merely by removing the extra elements and distracting offers from the page, focusing it on one simple conversion action.

-We recently sent a feedback email to a number of our customers, and it is a good example of this focus in action:
+We followed suit and sent a feedback email to a number of our customers, and it’s a good example of this focus in action: